How do you paraphrase in APA format?

 3. Compare your paraphrase to the original text to ensure that it accurately represents the author’s ideas without copying their exact words or phrasing.

-4. Check that you have not left out any important information or changed the meaning of the original text.
+4. Check that you have not left out any critical information or changed the meaning of the original text.

 5. Use plagiarism detection software, such as Turnitin or Grammarly, to identify any passages that may need further revision.